tomamic/tomamic.github.io/mdp/paradigms.md

 # Functional programming

-- Program: calculating the result of a function
+- Program: calculating the result of a *function*
     - Each value in domain → unique value in codomain
     - No side effects, referential integrity
     - Idempotence
-- Variable: name for an immutable value
+- Variable: name for an *immutable* value
-    - No assignment instructions
+    - No re-assignment instructions
 - Techniques
-    - Higher-order functions (functions as parameters / return values)
+    - *Higher-order* functions (functions as parameters / return values)
     - Recursion
     - Linked lists
 - *Lisp, Caml, Haskell*